benjaesq/umock-c/doc/umock_c.md

 If `arg_value` is NULL, `umock_c` shall raise an error with the code `UMOCK_C_NULL_ARGUMENT`.
 The `CaptureArgumentValue_{arg_name}` shall not change the how the argument is validated.

+The copy is done using the copy functions registered with umock for the argument type.

 Example:

 Given a function with the prototype: